PostgreSQL CDC Source Connector (Debezium) [Deprecated] for Confluent Cloud

-The fully-managed PostgreSQL Change Data Capture (CDC) Source connector (Debezium) [Legacy] for Confluent Cloud can obtain a snapshot of the existing data in a PostgreSQL database and then monitor and record all subsequent row-level changes to that data.
+The fully-managed PostgreSQL Change Data Capture (CDC) Source connector (Debezium) [Deprecated] for Confluent Cloud can obtain a snapshot of the existing data in a PostgreSQL database and then monitor and record all subsequent row-level changes to that data.
 The connector supports Avro, JSON Schema, Protobuf, or JSON (schemaless) output data formats.
 All of the events for each table are recorded in a separate Apache Kafka® topic.
 The events can then be easily consumed by applications and services.

 Note